vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Gnomon Measurements in the Aitaroya Brahmana

 References to the observation of the solstice are found The Vedic year-long sacrifices were begun in the earliest in vory early litorature as the following passage from the times on the day following the winter solstice.
-Honoo the Aitareja Brāhmana shows?:
+Honoo the Aitareja Brāhmaṇa shows?:

 Viṣuvān which means the middle day of the year was the *They perform the Ekaviméa day, the Visuvān, in the